Environmental issues in Kenya

-An elephant crosses a shrinking river in Kenya.
+Environmental issues in Kenya have become a growing concern amid population growth, urbanization, and economic development, placing pressure on the country's natural resources.
+Kenya's main challenges include deforestation, water resource degradation, wildlife poaching, flooding, and waste management systems.
+Oftentimes, these issues are interconnected and are mainly influenced by climate change, which has contributed to varying weather patterns and environmental stress across the country.

-Environmental issues in Kenya include deforestation, soil erosion, desertification, water shortage and degraded water quality, flooding, poaching, and domestic and industrial pollution.
+These challenges are most seen in rapidly growing urban areas, where resource management systems and infrastructure have struggled to keep pace with demand.
+However, pressures on natural ecosystems and biodiversity continue to raise environmental and economic concerns.

 Water resources

 Water resources in Kenya are under pressure from agricultural chemicals and urban and industrial wastes, as well as from use for hydroelectric power.
 The anticipated water shortage is a potential problem for the future.
 For example, the damming of the Omo river by the Gilgel Gibe III Dam together with the plan to use 30% to 50% of the water for sugar plantations will create significant environmental problems.
 Up to 50% of Lake Turkana's water capacity will be lost.
 Had there been no planning of the irrigation of sugar plantations, the dam itself might have had a net positive effect to the environment, due to the emission-less power generation of the dam.

-Water-quality in Kenya has problems in lakes, (including water hyacinth infestation in Lake Victoria), have contributed to a substantial decline in fishing output and endangered fish species.
+Water-quality in Kenya's major lakes, (including water hyacinth infestation in Lake Victoria and rising phytoplankton production in Lake Naivasha), have contributed to a substantial decline in fishing output and put many species of fish at risk of endangerment.

 Animal poaching

 An African elephant in Amboseli National Park, Kenya.

 There are a wide variety of wildlife species in Kenya, whose habitats are threatened by encroachment of human development and destruction.
-In rural Kenya, poachers are one of the main threats to endangered animals.
-Michael Werikhe aka Rhino Man, made huge contributions to early Kenyan wildlife conservation.
-Werikhe walked thousands of kilometres and raised millions of dollars to fund White Rhino conservation projects.
-The Blue Wildebeest is currently abundant, but like other more endangered species feels the pressure of habitat reduction.
-Wildlife facing threats to poaching and trophy hunting include lions, elephants, gazelles, and rhinos.
+In rural Kenya, poachers are one of the main threats to early Kenyan wildlife conservation.
+Michael Werikhe, also known as Rhino Man, made huge contributions to early Kenyan wildlife conservation.
+Werikhe walked thousands of kilometres and raised millions of dollars to fund the White Rhino conservation projects.
+The Blue Wildebeest population is currently abundant, but like other more endangered species, they feel the pressure of habitat reduction.
+Other wildlife facing threats to poaching and trophy hunting include lions, elephants, gazelles, and rhinos.
 In February 2020, poachers in Kenya killed two white giraffes.
 The female white giraffe and her calf were found dead in Garissa County, in the North-East part of the country.
 There now remains only one male, white giraffe left in the world.
 Other critically endangered species in Kenya include the Tana River Mangabey, Black Rhino, Hirola, Sable Antelope, and Roan Antelope.
+These animals have valued meat, hide, or horns/ivory that make them likely to be poached.
+It is referred to bushmeat trading, which the increase is caused by an increase in population, food insecurity and poverty.